Chelsea defender Tomori signs new five-year contract | Goal.com

 "The club has been so good to me, looking after and developing me during that time into the player and the person I am today."

-The defender made 55 appearances in all competitions for the Rams, helping the club reach the play-off final.
+The defender made 55 appearances in all competitions for the Rams and helped the club reach the play-off final at Wembley, where they were beaten by Aston Villa.

 After returning to Stamford Bridge in the summer Tomori was included in the Chelsea first-team squad by Lampard, who had followed him back to London to take charge of the club he represented with such distinction as a player.